justarandomperson/trackerlist/README.md

-basically anilist but nerdy (even more)
+basically anilist but even more nerdy